svivian/sv-tabs-js/README.md

 - The plugin currently has 1 method, `showTab` which manually shows a particular tab given its ID, e.g. `svTabs.showTab('tab2')` in the above example.

-- The CSS is generated from the Sass file `svtabs.scss`.
+- The CSS is generated from the Sass file `src/svtabs.scss`.
 Several variables are defined which can be overridden if importing the Sass file.